yaycupcake/fehdiscord/howtoninobot.md

 # How to use Ninobot

+##Page is currently under construction.
+Information may be inaccurate or incomplete.

 **Note**: Anything in `code blocks` denotes commands to put in Ninobot
  * Brackets `[stuff]` indicate replace the whole statement.